fomightez/sequencework/ConvertSeq/README.md

 Sequence Converters
 ===================

-####My collection of files to deal with converting sequences and sequence-related files
+My collection of files to deal with converting sequences and sequence-related files.

+---
 - ConvertFASTAdnaSEQtoRNA.py

 > DNA --> mRNA